almond-donut/NeatRepo/.augment/rules/rule.md

 # GitHub OAuth Repository Display Bug Fix

 ## Problem Statement
 After successful GitHub OAuth authentication, the dashboard displays 0 repositories instead of the user's actual repositories.
 This indicates a failure in the OAuth callback flow, token storage, or repository fetching mechanism.

+#REMEMBER
+Alwyas use mcp server sequential thinking and Context engine

 ## Critical Requirements